7

-An Entity Relationship Diagram (ERD) is a visual representation of different data using conventions that describe how these data are related to each other.
-For example, the elements writer, novel, and consumer may be described using ER diagrams this way:
+An Entity Relationship Diagram (ERD) is a visual representation of different entities within a system and how they relate to each other.
+For example, the elements writer, novel, and a consumer may be described using ER diagrams the following way:

 - History of ER diagrams